PaulReaver/My-Library/README.md

 # My Library
 A digital library for tracking books.
 Users can add or remove books, including title, author, page count, and read status.
+This was created as part of The Odin Project curriculum.

 ## Motivation
 This project was made to: